npm/npm/README.md

 ## Permissions when Using npm to Install Other Stuff

-**tl;dr**
+### tl;dr

 * Use `sudo` for greater safety.
-Or don't, if you prefer not to.
+(Or don't, if you prefer not to.)
 * npm will downgrade permissions if it's root before running any build scripts that package authors specified.

 ### More details...

-As of version 0.3, it is recommended to run npm as root.
+As of version 0.3, it is recommended to run npm as `root`.
 This allows npm to change the user identifier to the `nobody` user prior to running any package build or test commands.

-If you are not the root user, or if you are on a platform that does not support uid switching, then npm will not attempt to change the userid.
+If you aren't the `root` user, or if you are on a platform that does not support uid switching, then npm will not attempt to change the userid.

-If you would like to ensure that npm **always** runs scripts as the "nobody" user, and have it fail if it cannot downgrade permissions, then set the following configuration param:
+If you would like to ensure that npm **always** runs scripts as the `nobody` user, and have it fail if it cannot downgrade permissions, then set the following configuration param:

     npm config set unsafe-perm false